- Are wooden garages any good?

 So yes, wooden garages are brilliant products.
 Here at Garden Buildings Direct, we pride ourselves on the quality and consistency of all our wooden buildings, with the timber garage being no exception!

-Even better, there are numerous tips you can follow to ensure a lasting lifespan for your wooden garage:
+And there are still numerous tips you can follow to ensure a lasting lifespan for your wooden garage:

 Treat the wood